UCL/git-novice/_extras/discuss.md

 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

-    renamed:    krypton.txt -> earth.txt
+    renamed:    whitesauce.md -> bechamel.md

 ~~~
 {: .output}

-Notice how Git has now figured out that the `krypton.txt` has not
+Notice how Git has now figured out that the `whitesauce.md` has not
 disappeared - it has simply been renamed.

 The final step, as before, is to commit our change to the repository:

 ~~~
-$ git commit -m 'Superman's home is Earth, told you before.'
+$ git commit -m 'Using the French name for the whitesauce'
 ~~~
 {: .language-bash}

 ## Further .gitignore concepts

 For additional documentation on .gitignore, please reference